danfrye12/hello-world/README.md

 Gotta start somewhere

-Hello fellow earth creatures!
+Hello fellow Earth creatures!

-Dan here, starting his adventure into the scary world of computer coding.
-I will be making my best effort to improve humanities daily life by learning this future language.
+Dan here, starting this adventure into the scary world of computer coding.
+I will be making my best effort to improve humans daily life by learning this future language.